The Albayzín & Sacromonte seen from the Alhambra| GranadaSpain

 Allow yourself plenty of time to have a wander and be prepared to get a little bit lost.

 It is here, as you discover the steep and winding streets of the Albayzín, and soak up the atmosphere of the city’s old Muslim quarter, that you can truly sense Granada’s Medieval Moorish heritage.
-The cobbled streets form a labyrinth of white washed houses, walled gardens and little squares lined with bars and restaurants.
+The cobbled streets form a labyrinth of whitewashed houses, walled gardens and little squares lined with bars and restaurants.

 Some Granada guides will tell you to be extra vigilant against thieves in the Albayzín.
-I would add that, while should of course you should take the normal common sense precautions with your valuables, you should not feel nervous about exploring this area of Granada.
-On the whole the city is relatively safe.
+I would add that, while should, of course, you should take the normal common-sense precautions with your valuables, you should not feel nervous about exploring this area of Granada.
+On the whole, the city is relatively safe.

 To gain an insight into the history, culture and daily lives of the past inhabitants of the Sacromonte caves visit the Museo de las Cuevas del Sacromonte.
 This fascinating exhibition, made up of ten caves reconstructed as typical homes and workshops, illustrates the way of life of the cave dwellers and showcases traditional crafts such as wickerwork, metalwork, weaving, and ceramics.
 The museum also holds regular cultural events.